 Where you are looking serves as a tip-off to the therapist as to the source of the problem instead of exclusively having to talk your way into figuring out the issue.
 Using focus and precision through brainspotting, your therapist can better help your brain process from the inside out and bottom up, without your cognition standing in the way.

 Brainspotting can also be supplemented by a number of other valuable healing elements.
 For example, bilateral music travels gently from one ear to the other via headphones during some brainspotting sessions.
 Not only does it soothe and calm, but it also orients the brain to new stimuli, allowing you to more readily access subconscious thought.
 In short, it serves as a distraction to the thoughts running around in your mind so that your neovisual response can be stimulated for your therapist to assess.

 Brainspotting is also most effective when you have an attuned relationship with your therapist.
 A good therapist will hold a safe, calm space for your nervous system to mimic and become regulated.
 That attunement allows for you to experience a release in a comfortable, non-threatening environment.

 Finally, once the brain spot is identified, your therapist might ask you to become aware of the felt sense of an emotion in your body.
 The release that comes with brainspotting could manifest itself through a headache or tension in the body, or might even result in crying.
 Everyone is different, but this quick release allows you to pay more attention to where the release was most felt, rather than assessing it cognitively.

-Although brainspotting is most often used in trauma therapy, it has also been extremely effective with treating anxiety, unexplained physical pain, or performance enhancement.
+Although brainspotting is most often used in PTSD therapy, it has also been extremely effective with treating anxiety, unexplained physical pain, or performance enhancement.
 It is most often used when a person feels “stuck” in their healing process.